wbpascal/Azuria/README.md

     dotnet add package Azuria

 All Versions can be found on the [NuGet Page](https://www.nuget.org/packages/Azuria/).
+Prerelease versions can be installed from the [GitHub NuGet Repository](https://github.com/wbpascal/Azuria/packages/742231).

 # Using